ex-nerd/ex-nerd.hugo/content/diabetes/kinds_of_diabetes_car_analogy.md

 understood.
 The official classification for Type 2 basically says that it is the diabetes you have if you do _not_ have any other kind of diabetes.

-Roughly 20% of people diagnosed as Type 2 are misdiagnosed and actually have Type 1, Type 3c, or MODY.
+Approximately 20% of people currently diagnosed as Type 2 are misdiagnosed and actually have Type 1, Type 3c, or MODY.

 ## Type 3c